cmdowney88/SegmentalLMs/README.md

 The results from the original April 2021 pre-print (which we will refer to as Experiment Set A) were produced on commit `66e7891`

+The results from version 2 of the paper (which was submitted for review and which we will refer to as Experiment Set B) were produced on commit `820c40e`

 ## Usage